VIVIANA HURTADO, HOST:

 JUDY SMITH: The truth has a funny way of not going away.
 And telling the truth is extremely important in dealing with any problem or crisis.

 HURTADO: High profile crisis manager Judy Smith shares her thoughts on the show and advice from her new book, "Good Self, Bad Self."
 That's just ahead on TELL ME MORE from NPR News.
 I'm Viviana Hurtado.
-Transcript provided by NPR, Copyright National Public Radio.
+Transcript provided by NPR, Copyright NPR.